Very professional… The technician who installed my attic fan was very professional. He went beyond the call of duty, a…

 What Is A Mini Split Or Ductless Air Conditioning System?

-Mini splits are ductless HVAC systems that are one of the more efficient ways to control the temperature inside your home or condominium.
+Mini splits are ductless HVAC systems that are debatably one of the most efficient ways to control the temperature inside your home or condominium.
 They are also commonly known as ductless wall mount mini-split air conditioner and heaters.
-Ductless air conditioning is perfect for additions, garages, and places where ducts are not possible to install.
+Ductless air conditioning and heating is perfect for additions, garages, apartments, single-family homes, commercial spaces and places where ducts are not possible to install.

 Inside, there is one or more wall mounted units that connect to an outdoor fan and compressor.
 There is a unit that is attached inside your home to provide the circulation and the unit outside that vents to the fresh air.
-Unlike a conventional central A/C system that generates cold air at a single point and distributes it via the ducts, the ductless system is in every room and can have temperature controls for every room.
-This can make the mini split system much more efficient and cheaper to run than a central A/C system
+Unlike a conventional central A/C system that generates cold or warm air at a single point and distributes it via the ducts, the ductless system can be in every room and you have the ability to control temperature for each room.
+This can make the mini split system more precise, more efficient and cheaper to run than a central A/C system

 The exact mini split system you need depends on variables in your home and your comfort desires.
 We dive in as we did the research for you!
 Read on to find out the perfect mini split system for you and your family.